 “Wh-What’s that sound, master?”
 Her voice muffled on leather.

 “The sea?”
 She revealed one eye.
 “You…mentioned that before, greatest master.”

 “Do you know what the sea is, little one?”

 “That’s not your fault.”
 He cupped her chin.
 “I wouldn’t expect you to remember.”

 “It’s well, little flower,” the general assured.
-“I set an alarm to note the time.”
+“I set an alarm for the time.”